-When you sit down and talk with a child about Christmas, their answers are usually quite predictable.
+When you sit down and talk with a child about the best and worst parts of Christmas, their answers are usually quite predictable.
 A child will likely discuss how they’ve tried to be very good and end up on Santa’s nice list, but that his or her brother or sister will probably be on the naughty list.

 They’ll talk about Christmas carols and making cookies for Santa and may even have their own personal stories about an encounter with Santa.
 If religion plays a role in their life, the child, depending on his or her age, may talk about baby Jesus, the manger and Mary and Joseph.
 They can’t wait to see what will be in their stockings.
 Christmas conversations, though joyous, are often predictable.
 Many find this predictability comforting.